benhoyt/benhoyt.github.com/writings/flyio.md

 ![GiftyWeddings.com network timeline](/images/gifty-network-timeline.png)

-I also ran a small test using the HTTP load testing tool [Vegeta](https://github.com/tsenart/vegeta), fetching the homepage (the largest HTML page), a wedding registry (which queries the SQLite database), the contact page (a small HTML page), and a medium-sized image.
+I ran a small test using the HTTP load testing tool [Vegeta](https://github.com/tsenart/vegeta) hitting four URLs: three pages that render HTML templates (the home page, a registry page which does two SQL queries, and the contact page), and a medium-sized image.

-I ran the "attack" for 10 seconds.
+I had the "attack" run for 10 seconds.
 The default rate is 50 requests per second, but I also tried 500 and 1000.
 Below are the results:

 ```
 $ cat urls.txt | vegeta attack -duration=10s | vegeta report